Father Francis “Frank” Meder

-Summary of Sexual Abuse Allegations against Father Francis “Frank” Meder:
+Summary of Sexual Abuse Allegations against Father Francis Meder:

 In April 2014, an adult male contacted the Diocese of Pittsburgh to report that he also had been abused by Meder when he was approximately 10 or 11 years of age (1953 or 1954).
 He stated that Meder invited the Troy Hill neighborhood children into North Catholic High Shool to see his stamp collection on Saturdays.
 Meder then took each child into his office located behind the kitchen and molested them.
 He reported that this occurred for at least two years.
 He also reported abuse by Brother Hildebrand.

-That same month, a third adult male contacted the Diocese of Pittsburgh to report inappropriate sexual contact by Meder that occurred in the mid -1960’s at North Catholic High School when he was approximately nine to 10 years old.
+In that same month, a third adult male contacted the Diocese of Pittsburgh to report inappropriate sexual contact by Meder that occurred in the mid -1960’s at North Catholic High School when he was approximately nine to 10 years of age.
 He stated that he and other children from the Troy Hill neighborhood encountered Meder in the summer Meder invited them into the school where he took each child into his office, one at a time.
-He reported trhe priest gave them candy, but only after he spanked them.
+He reported hat Meder gave them candy, but only after he spanked them.
 This occurred on approximately six occasions.

 The victims were informed that the incidents would be reported to the Allegheny County District Attorney’s Office and to the Provincial for the Marianist community.